Dural Public School

 1. The Hills Network: Public Speaking Competition.

-The Hills Network Public Speaking Competition was introduced in 2006 and is now in its 11th year.
+The Hills Network Public Speaking Competition was introduced in 2006.

 It aims to: To build confidence and self-esteem.